planet-lia/lia-docs/content/tutorials/basic-1.md

       nextPointIndex++;

       if (nextPointIndex == points.length) {
-          // No more points to visit, there will be and error here FIX!
+          // No more points to visit so we stop api.setThrustSpeed(unit.id, ThrustSpeed.NONE);
+          api.setRotationSpeed(unit.id, Rotation.NONE);
       } else {
           nextPoint = points[nextPointIndex];
       }